stakater/grafana-cloud-ansible-operator/README.md

 ### Quick Start

-After installation, you can create a `GrafanaCloudOperator` resource by applying the below CRD that the operator recognizes.
+After installation, you can create a `GrafanaCloudConfig` resource by applying the below CRD that the operator recognizes.

-The operator gets its instructions from a custom resource (CR) that follows the `GrafanaCloudOperator` Custom Resource Definition (CRD).
+The operator gets its instructions from a custom resource (CR) that follows the `GrafanaCloudConfig` Custom Resource Definition (CRD).
 This CR contains all the necessary information, from the API token required to interact with Grafana Cloud to the mode of operation the operator should adopt.

 Here's a step-by-step guide on understanding and applying this configuration: